commercionetwork/commercionetwork/docs/x/id/tx/invalidate-did-power-up-request.md

-# Invalidating a Did deposit request
+# Invalidating a Did power up request
 Once a [Did power up request has been created](./request-did-power-up.md), it can be invalidated in two different cases:

 1. The user wants to cancel it.